matlads/elearner/docs/index.rst

-..
-Elearner documentation master file, created by sphinx-quickstart.
+.. elearner documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Elearner's documentation!
+Welcome to elearner's documentation!
 ======================================================================

 .. toctree::